10 Ways to Add Extra Income to Your Bank Account in Canada

 You can find search engine evaluator jobs through Lionbridge.
 You’ll take a qualifying test, and some companies also conduct a phone interview.
 Once you’re accepted, you can set your own schedule and work as much or little as you want.

-Transcribing requires little to no prior experience and offers flexible hours and workloads.
+Transcribing is a great way to earn cash that requires little to no prior experience and offers flexible hours and workloads.
 Plus, you can do it from home.

 The work sounds easy: Listen to audio and type what you hear.
 But it can be repetitive and requires a lot of attention to detail.

 However, the pay is a pretty good selling point: Earn around $15 to $25 per hour for general transcription, and more if you learn to specialize in the legal or medical fields.

 If you want to get paid to watch movies, fill out an application with the mystery shopping company Market Force Information.